 IPL stands for Intense Pulsed Light, and is a light-based technology commonly used in dermatology for hair removal, treat acne, reduce redness, and improve the look of the skin, as well as treat rosacea and reduce telangiectasia (irregular blood vessels on the skin).
 Research has proven that IPL is also effective for reducing dry eye symptoms.
 IPL is now being used in eyecare to treat meibomian gland dysfunction (MGD) and dry eye disease.

 The tiny lacey blood vessels as seen by your eye doctor at the microscope are indicative of ocular inflammation.

-During the procedure, calibrated light pulses penetrate the skin under the eye and cheek area from ear to ear and targets the root cause of the inflammation.
+During the procedure, calibrated light pulses penetrate the skin under the eye and cheek area from ear to ear and target the root cause of the inflammation.
 As the IPL treatment treats your overall skin appearance, your eyelid inflammation is treated and improved as well.
-IPL is effective, gentle and safe.
-By delivering a targeted treatment, you doctor is not only able to offer symptom relief, but also slow the progression of your chronic dry eye condition.
+IPL is effective, gentle, and safe.
+By delivering a targeted treatment, your doctor is not only able to offer symptom relief, but also slow the progression of your chronic dry eye condition.

 Post-treatment, there is a dramatic improvement in skin tone, reduced redness, and many of the tiny vessels are gone.

 IPL treatment is for patients with moderate to severe dry eyes, especially those with blepharitis, ocular rosacea, or meibomian gland dysfunction (MGD).
 The treatment helps to improve the health of the meibomian glands, which produce the oil layer that helps prevent the evaporation of the tear film.
 When this layer is unhealthy, the tears evaporate too fast and the tear film may become smeary and inflamed, leading to blurry or fluctuating vision, a burning feeling, discomfort, and redness of the eyes in many patients.